OpenLiberty/ci.maven/docs/generate-features.md

 ##### Limitations

-* MicroProfile 5 is not supported at this time
-* Jakarta EE version 9 or 9.1 is not supported at this time
 * When using the `serverXmlFile` parameter in the POM, if you specify a file not in the directory `src/main/liberty/config` and that file uses relative paths to include other files, any features in those files will not be considered for feature generation
 * Any features accessed using property variables (e.g. `${custom.key}/configFile.xml`) are not considered for feature generation